apache/ignite/modules/platforms/dotnet/templates/README.md

 `public` templates are published to NuGet for the end users

+### Apache.Ignite.Examples

+Template for the entire `../examples/Apache.Ignite.Examples.sln` solution - an easy way to deliver examples to the end user.
+* Built as part of `build.ps1`
+* Published to NuGet during the release
+* Use: `dotnet new ignite-examples`

 ## Internal

 `internal` templates are only used locally and not published